Simple Chicken Tikka Masala (VG option)

 METHOD

-Add the garlic, ginger, bell pepper, chilis (see note) and cook for another 5 minutes.
+Add the garlic, ginger, bell pepper, and hot peppers of choice (optional).
+Cook for another 5 minutes.

-Next, add the chicken, coriander, paprika, and salt.
-Stir to coat and cook another 3 minutes.
+Add the chicken, coriander, paprika, and salt.
+Stir to coat and cook until the chicken is no longer pink on the outside, roughly 3 minutes.

 Add the crushed tomatoes, chickpeas, honey, garam masala and turmeric.
-Cook for 20 minutes, uncovered, until nice and thick.
+Bring to a gentle simmer and cook uncovered until nice and thick, approximately 20 minutes.

 Serve over brown rice with cilantro (detoxifying), and maybe some crushed cashews for crunch.